 If the app generates a bad response from the query or excessive sessions, it might lead to slow performance.
 It may lead the frequent crashes or hang the app.

 Lack Of Good Testing

 “Quality in a service or product is not what you put into it.
 It is what the client or customer gets out of it.” ~Peter Drucker

 Keeping the above quote in the mind, the product always requires quality testing.
-I don’t mean that tester hasn’t performed testing, but a lot of scenarios can be skipped, which is required in the mobile testing.
+I don’t mean that the tester hasn’t performed testing, but a lot of scenarios can be skipped, which is required in mobile testing.

-Another condition may be the lack of real device and it is often not possible to keep all types of devices since simulator/Emulator wouldn’t exhibit the same basic performance limitations of a mobile device, so the race condition isn’t possible.
+Another condition may be the lack of real devices and it is often not possible to keep all types of devices since simulator/Emulator wouldn’t exhibit the same basic performance limitations of a mobile device, so the race condition isn’t possible.